sir-shivam/PlayTune/README.md

 3. for seting up Backend
-  a. run "cd backend"  in terminal
+  1.  run "cd backend"  in terminal
-  b. "npm install"
+  2. "npm install"
-  c. "nodemon"
+  3. "nodemon"
-  this will start local host 4000
+  4. this will start local host 4000

 4. For setting up frontend File
-   a. run "cd ../front-end" to move directly to frontend file using terminal
+   1. run "cd ../front-end" to move directly to frontend file using terminal
-   b. "npm install"
+   2. "npm install"
-   c. "npm start"   this code will automatically start the frontend at local host 3000
+   3. "npm start"   this code will automatically start the frontend at local host 3000

 # important Note
-   a.
-I have deployed backend on render  and its URL is commented in config.js filr which is in path "/front-end/src/utils/config.js"
+   1. I have deployed backend on render  and its URL is commented in config.js filr which is in path "/front-end/src/utils/config.js"
-   b. it can be used instead of local host 4000
+   2. it can be used instead of local host 4000

 #   The web app is up and running!! , Enjoy the Song

 # In Future you can simply run

-   a. "nodemon" in backend file and
+   1. "nodemon" in backend file and
-   b. "npm start" in forntend file
+   2. "npm start" in forntend file